Elektrobit/ebcl_template/docs/images/from_scatch.md

 ```

 We install all the above mentioned packages into this environment.
-For building the fitimage, and for extracting the fip.s32, we can make use of the _boot generator_:
+For building the fitimage, and for extracting the fip.s32, we can task use of the _boot generator_:

 ```yaml
 # Derive values from base.yaml - relative path